Start9Labs/documentation/site/source/support/faq/faq-basic-use.rst

 Can I run multiple Embassies?
 -----------------------------
 Yes, but there is currently no way to synchronize or federate them.
 We are working on ways to make this possible in the future.
+At the service level, however, some data can be shared or made redundant.

 What if I forget my Embassy password?
 -------------------------------------